tractatus1889/research/README.md

 that code, an LLM can read it for you, and extract the relevant parts, and make useful suggestions.

+Note that LLM code assistance is also susceptible to hallucination.
+If you ask ChatGPT for a plausible library that doesn't exist, it will often just make one up.
+Thus code assistance will also benefit from similar hallucination mitigation techniques.

 ## Instructions

 1. You need an OpenAI account with API access.